Progressive Spotlight: Jeremy Scahill.

 These and other abuses continued to play a central role in Scahill’s work.

 He rose to journalistic fame with his 2007 book Blackwater: The Rise of the World's Most Powerful Mercenary Army, which won the prestigious George Polk Award.
-He followed that up with Dirty Wars: The World is a Battlefield, which he published as both a book and a documentary.
+He followed that up with Dirty Wars: The World is a Battlefield, which he published as both a book and an Oscar-nominated documentary.
 For anyone who has followed the tragedy that is America’s response to 9/11, Dirty Wars, is this era’s defining work.

 This quote from an official involved in America’s illegal extraordinary rendition program effectively characterized this period perfectly: